djalbat/necessary/README.md

 const version = getVersion(); // Returns the package version.
 ```

+From here the package's JSON can be destructured to recover specific entries not covered by the above helper functions.

 * The `getPackageJSON()` function returns the contents of `pakcage.json` file in JSON form.

 ```